Protection of Aircraft

 Control of lightning indirect effects by analysis can only be carried so far; proof of tolerance of indirect effects is most likely to come about by performing tests on individ-ual items of equipment and on interconnected systems.

-Chapter 18 – Test Techniques for Evaluation of Indirect Effects presents an overview of test methods used to verify the ability of equipment to tolerate lightning-induced transients and the ability of complete systems to to tolerate those transients, particularly when applied in the multiple stroke and multiple burst waveform sets.
+Chapter 18 – Test Techniques for Evaluation of Induced Effects presents an overview of test methods used to verify the ability of equipment to tolerate lightning-induced transients and the ability of complete systems to to tolerate those transients, particularly when applied in the multiple stroke and multiple burst waveform sets.
 These test methods have recently been incorporated in new or updated lightning test standards.
 A few comments on personnel safety are also included, since lightning tests involve the generating and applying very high voltages and currents – far exceeding the levels employed in most electrical test laboratories.
 They also far exceed lethal levels and have proven fatal to inex-perienced operators.
 Lightning tests to evaluate or verify either direct or indirect effects should be performed only by personnel experienced in this technology.